Introduction to Own Organisations

 For statutory accounting and tax reasons, it is mandatory that all Invoices are attributed to a specific Own Organisation; this will be used in your accounting system.
 As a consequence of doing this, management/sales analysis reports will be available at both group and subsidiary levels.

-NOTE: All Own Organisations in the same database must also share the same Accounting Periods.
+NOTE: In order to create and use multiple Own Organisations you must have the multi-Own Organisation add-on licence.
+In addition, all Own Organisations in the same database must also share the same Accounting Periods.